What is the Clarkson-Montesinos Institute?

 Who are the main companies responsible for the abuses?

-98% of the total sugar cane produced in the Dominican Republic is privately owned by three families: the Vicini family (owners of CAEI and Cristóbal Colón sugar cane factory); the Fanjul family (owners of Central Romana sugar cane factory and of ASR the biggest sugar refinery and sugar company in the USA, with well-known brands as Florida Crystals, Domino and Tate&Lyle) and the Campollo family (owners of Barahona sugar cane factory).
+Three families privately own 98% of the total sugar cane produced in the Dominican Republic: the Vicini family (owners of CAEI and Cristóbal Colón sugar cane factory); the Fanjul family (owners of Central Romana sugar cane factory and of ASR the biggest sugar refinery and sugar company in the USA, with well-known brands as Florida Crystals, Domino and Tate&Lyle) and the Campollo family (owners of Barahona sugar cane factory).

 What is the position of other actors?